A Preterist Commentary on Revelation 16: Summary and Highlights

-Revelation 16:1 Commentary: During Pentecost in A.D.
+Preterist Theology, A Commentary of Revelation 16:1: During Pentecost in A.D.
 66, Josephus and Tacitus Record what May be the Departure from the Temple of the Seven Angels with the Seven Bowls.

 The pouring out of the seven bowls causing the seven plagues of Revelation 16 is a heavenly reflection of the pouring out of the drink offerings performed by Jewish priests during the celebration of Pentecost—the very same holiday in which the following is said to have occurred in A.D.
 66: “The doors of the holy place [the temple in Jerusalem] abruptly opened, a superhuman voice was heard to declare that the gods were leaving it, and in the same instant came the rushing tumult of their departure.”3 Tacitus is not the only historian to record this supernatural phenomenon.
 Josephus writes, “Moreover, at that feast which we call Pentecost, as the priests were going by night into the inner [court of the temple,] as their custom was, to perform their sacred ministrations, they said that, in the first place, they felt a quaking, and heard a great noise, and after that they heard a sound as of a great multitude, saying, ‘Let us remove hence.’”4 Here both Josephus and Tacitus may unknowingly describe what seems to be the flight of the seven angels from the Temple with the seven bowls of Revelation 16 in A.D.
 66, three and a half months before the arrival of the Roman military literally fulfilling Revelation 15:6: “Out of the temple came the seven angels with the seven plagues.”
 In the next verse, the first angel from the temple pours out his drink offering; and John describes the outcome.